PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating an Achievement/ActionScript Achievements.md

 ## Introduction

-After making an Event that awards your Player an Achievement using Cloud Code in the Portal, you can now incorporate them into your game.
-This tutorial will show you how to award the Player an Achievement and a way to check the Achievements a Player has earned in-game.
+After making an Event that awards your player an Achievement using Cloud Code in the Portal, you can incorporate them into your game.
+This tutorial shows you how to award the player an Achievement and how to check the Achievements a Player has earned in-game.

 **Setting up the Account Details Request and Earning an Achievement**

-  * Create a function which logs an AccountDetails request using the request builder.
+  * Create a function which logs an Account Details request using the request builder.
   * Create a function which handles the Account Details response and organises it in a way that can be displayed to the user.
-  * Log the Event which awards the authenticated Player an Achievement through cloud code.
+  * Log the Event which awards the authenticated Player an Achievement through Cloud Code.

 **Testing the Achievement**

-  * Request the authenticated Player's details to see that the Player has no Achievements.
+  * Request the authenticated player's details to see that the player has no Achievements.
-  * Achieve the conditions to log the Event which awards the Player an Achievement.
-In this tutorial's game we will beat the highscore in the allotted time.
+  * Achieve the conditions to log the Event which awards the player an Achievement.
+In this tutorial's game, we'll beat the highscore in the allotted time.
-  * After meeting the condition to earn the Achievement, request the Player details to see that the account has earned the Achievement.
+  * After meeting the condition to earn the Achievement, request the player details to see that the account has earned the Achievement.

 </br>
 **Example ActionScript Achievements** code can be downloaded [here](http://repo.gamesparks.net/docs/tutorial-assets/ActionscriptAchievementsMXML.zip)

 ## Setting up the Account Details Request and Earning an Achievement

-Before you award the authenticated Player an *Achievement* you'll have to give them the ability to check the *Achievements* that they've earned.
+Before you award the authenticated Player an *Achievement*, you'll have to give them the ability to check the *Achievements* that they've earned.
 To do that you must request *account details* using the *createAccountDetailsRequest* using the *requestBuilder*.

 ```
     	private function requestDetails():void